- PV manufacturers from India have reportedly filed an anti-dumping petition with the Indian Ministry of Trade and Commerce against Chinese PV modules

 The Indian PV module manufacturers are hoping for an interim duty to be levied against Chinese solar modules, as per Mercom sources.

 This is the second time that Indian solar manufacturers have filed this kind of petition, the first one being in FY2011-12.
-It was related to cells and modules manufactured in China, Malaysia, Taiwan and the US.
+It was related to cells and modules manufactured in the region of Greater China , Malaysia and the US.
 The ministry then imposed anti-dumping tariffs in the range of $0.11 to $0.81 per W. But the Indian government finally closed the case in 2014.

 Back then, the government apparently appeased the solar manufacturing industry by talking of guaranteeing a market that would make it mandatory to use domestically produced goods in solar projects.
 But things seem to have changed post the World Trade Organization’s decision in favour of the US on India’s domestic content requirements (DCR) for its solar projects (see Final WTO Verdict In India-US Solar Dispute).
 Post this decision, India has had to do away with DCR in solar energy auctions.